 Empowering Local and National Humanitarian Actors (ELNHA)

-There is growing support for a shift of power and resources to international and local humanitarian actors (LNHA).
-They are the first responders when crisis hits, know the local context better than international actors, are well connected to the affected communities and have the legitimacy to act.
+We believe in a shift of power and resources to local and national humanitarian actors (LNHAs).
+They are the first responders when crisis hits, know the local context best, are well connected to the affected communities and have the legitimacy to act.
 This makes them the best placed to provide timely, cost-effective and appropriate humanitarian assistance.
-Oxfam believes in a new humanitarian model that gives responsibility and leadership to local and national humanitarian actors.
-To achieve the envisioned change in the humanitarian sector, the ELNHA project is pursuing three main strategies in parallel.
+We believe in a new humanitarian model that gives responsibility and leadership to local and national humanitarian actors.

-One mechanism used for building “Strength” is ELNHA’s Humanitarian Capacity Development Fund (HCDF), to which local actors can submit proposals to fund capacity development activities.
-“Voice” is promoted both at the collective and organizational levels: coordination and collaboration amongst LNHAs are strengthened as a way of fostering collective influence; at the same time, the Humanitarian Response Grant Facility (HRGF) set up by ELNHA provides the opportunity for individual LNHAs to demonstrate their ability to design and implement quality humanitarian projects, and enhancing their individual voices.
-ELNHA’s influencing and engagement activities at global level aim at having international donors and INGOs adapting their policies, strategies and systems to give more space to LNHAs.
-ELNHA also strives at acting as a role model, by actively supporting the participation of LNHAs representatives to global debate spaces whenever an opportunity arises.
+Space: is created by ELNHA’s influencing and engagement activities at the global level, getting international donors and INGOs to adapt their policies, strategies and systems to give more space to LNHAs.
+ELNHA also strives at acting as a role model, by actively supporting the participation of LNHAs representatives to global debate spaces whenever opportunity arises.

 Number of local actors engaged: 90 in Bangladesh and 60 in Uganda